netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-5/README.md

 Our toolbar has one button, but it doesn't do anything.
 That's probably gonna upset your users (and your designer...), so let's fix it.

-In the button in our toolbar we have this attribute `@click="onClick`.
+In the button in our toolbar we have this attribute `@click="onHomeClick`.
 The `@` is a short-hand syntax for handling events in Vue.
-What we are saying here, is really "at event `click` do call the `onClick` method."
+What we are saying here, is really "at event `click` do call the `onHomeClick` method."
 The click event is built into Vue, but we can also use this in the exact same way to handle arbitrarty events created by ourselves our by 3rd party components.
 If you want to know more, google it.

 Now add navigation to the home view (the `/` route) by clicking the button in the header.
-Use the `onClick` method.
+Use the `onHomeClick` method.
 If you get stuck, you can consult the [Vue router docs](https://router.vuejs.org/guide/essentials/navigation.html#router-push-location-oncomplete-onabort).

 Congratulations, we can navigate!